Severe Hyperglycemia in Patients Incorrectly Using Insulin Pens at Home

 The Autocover safety needle system is different from standard insulin pen needles widely used by patients in the home, which do not employ an automatic needle shield.
 These standard needles are available from brand and generic manufacturers.
 Because standard pen needles and those with an automatic needle shield may look similar, patients may not be aware of the differences in preparation for administration.
 Both the automatic safety needle and standard needle systems have a larger outer protective cover that, when removed, exposes either a retractable needle shield (Figure 1) or a plain inner needle cover (Figure 2).
 The automatic safety needle shield is not intended to be removed prior to injection, but the inner needle cover on the standard needle system must be removed before the injection to allow the administration of insulin.

 Patients using insulin pens with automatic needle retraction devices while hospitalized, but who will be using standard pen needles at home, must be made aware that the standard needle is different.
-It is imperative that removal of BOTH covers is explained to patients during diabetes education as depicted in this video:
+It is imperative that removal of BOTH covers is explained to patients during diabetes education.

 Prior to injection, the pen should be “primed” using 2 to 3 units of insulin to make certain that the needle is correctly attached and to remove any air bubbles or pockets in the insulin cartridge.
 This is known as an ‘air shot’ or safety shot, and the patient should see about 2 drops of insulin come out of the needle.
 If no insulin appears after two or three attempts, the needle should be tightened or changed until a drop of insulin appears.
 If a patient continues to see no drops, they might have failed to remove the inner needle cover and will likely bypass this step prior to injection.